Sky Sports: EFL Trophy

 Sky Sports broadcast every EFL Trophy game since the 2024/2025 season.
 The same personnel that appear on Sky's EFL coverage, also appear on EFL Trophy coverage.

 Scottish Professional Football League

 Sky Sports owns live rights to the Scottish Professional Football League, showing 48 games per season.
-SPFL Coverage is presented by Eilidh Barbour, alongside regular studio pundits, Kris Boyd and James McFadden.
-Ally McCoist and John Hartson also appear as non-regular studio pundits.
-The lead commentator on coverage is Ian Crocker, and he is regularly joined by co-commentator Chris Sutton.
+SPFL Coverage is presented by Eilidh Barbour, alongside regular studio pundits, Kris Boyd, James McFadden and Chris Sutton.
+The likes of Neil Lennon, Stuart Lovell, Neil McCann, Ryan McGowan and Stiliyan Petrov also appear as non-regular studio pundits.

+The lead commentator of the SPFL coverage is Ian Crocker, and he is regularly joined by either James McFadden or Chris Sutton as co-commentator.
 If there is a SPFL double header, Gary Weaver would also appear as a lead commentator.
-Luke Shanley is the main match reporter or occasionally, Soccer Saturday reporter, Mark Benstead also reports.
+Luke Shanley is the main match reporter or occasionally, Gordon Duncan and Adam Binnie also reports.

 As of the 2025/26 season, Sky Sports shares SPFL broadcast rights with Premier Sports, ending the exclusivity Sky used to have over the broadcasting rights.